 www.youtube.com/watch?v=Mp2DVYJ63u4

 The videos below are aimed at women but the ideas apply to men, too.
 You will likely feel more comfortable if you blend in and aren’t shouting “I’m a tourist” because of what you’re wearing.
 No backpacks.
 No shorts, no t-shirts, no “active wear” (yoga pants, sweatshirts), nothing with logos that make it look like you’re advertising a product or a university.
-Looking like a tourist could make you a target for pickpockets or scammers.

 www.youtube.com/watch?v=z0nM3x-6dCs